git clone https://github.com/openliberty/guide-containerize.git

 service is 172.17.0.2

 .
-Take note of this IP address to add the system properties to the inventory
+Take note of this IP address to construct the URL to view the system properties.

-with the IP address you obtained earlier.
+with the IP address that you obtained earlier.
 You see a result in JSON format with the system properties of your local JVM.
-When you visit this URL, these system properties are automatically stored in the inventory.
-Go back to http://localhost:9081/inventory/systems and you see a new entry for [system-ip-address]
+When you go to this URL, these system properties are automatically stored in the inventory.
+Go back to the http://localhost:9081/inventory/systems URL and you see a new entry for [system-ip-address]

 .